dgilleland/CPSC-1520-Workbook/src/ReadMe.md

    - Expecting a function as a parameter
    - Passing a function as an argument
    - Recursion
+1. 🐞 More Debugging
+   - Breaking in VS Code vs. Browser Dev Tools
+   - Breakpoints
+     - Source Code
+     - On Events
 1. HTML Forms and JavaScript
    - Client-Side Processing and `.preventDefault()`
    - Forms and Dialogs